evz/video-processor/README.md

 _could_ use to run this across several GPU equipped EC2 instances or something.
 Note that this probably requires a trust fund or some other means by which you can finance this without impacting your ability to pay rent.
-I processed exactly _one_ approximately 90 minute long video on a XXXXXXX instance and my laptop and it took XXXXXX.
+I processed exactly _one_ approximately 90 minute long video on a `g5.xlarge` instance and my laptop and it took XXXXXX.
 So, I guess you can use that information however you want to.
 I'll get into the nitty gritty of how to set this project up to run that way further down in the README but first let's talk about what it takes to run it in the first place.

 ### Prerequisites